Sol Palha: Financial & Economic Insights Euro and Dollar News Unveiled: Insights into Euro-Dollar Dance

 The potential for the dollar to mount a powerful rally increases with the passage of each, especially in light of the recent adverse developments in Greece.
 A breakdown in Greece could trigger a domino effect by first affecting other weak countries such as Italy, Ireland, Spain and Portugal.
 A strong rally in the dollar by default will lead to a substantial pullback in the Euro, which could, in turn, lead to a much stronger-than-expected pullback in Gold.

 However, the bright spot is that a strong pullback in Gold should be viewed as a tremendous buying opportunity if it comes to pass.
 The long-term trend of the dollar is still down and is not likely to change, but it could produce a lot of acid for those betting against it in short to intermediate time frames.
 The long-term in the Gold is up, and the pattern is projecting much higher prices in the future, though in the short term the volatility will give short-term traders a headache.
 The Euro, on the other hand, is the one where things could potentially fall apart.
-Several members are in trouble, and thus one has to be open to the potential that the Euro could fall apart.
+Several members are in trouble, and thus, one has to be open to the potential for the Euro to fall apart.
 The keyword to focus on is potential.

-Remember, if you ever need a helping hand, you’ll find one at the end of your arm … As you grow older you will discover that you have two hands.
+Remember, if you ever need a helping hand, you’ll find one at the end of your arm … As you grow older, you will discover that you have two hands.
 One for helping yourself, the other for helping others.

 Audrey Hepburn